 The Massachusetts Probate and Family Court have jurisdiction over things that involve families such as children, divorce, child support, and wills.
 They also resolve issues of guardianship, adoption, domestic abuse, paternity, marriage annulment, parental rights, as well as the administration of estates and name changes.
 The Probate and Family Court shares some jurisdiction with other Trial Courts in matters related to family cases.
 MA Probate and Family judicial tribunes also handles wills, estates, trusts, conservatorships and has 14 divisions within the state.

 Massachusetts’ Juvenile Court division oversees both criminal and civil matters that pertain to minors.
 Some examples are cases that involve children, youthful offenders, the care and protection of minors and delinquency.
 The mission of the Juvenile Court is to protect children against abuse and neglect.
 Secondarily, this court division also aims to help strengthen families, protect the public from delinquent and criminal behavior and rehabilitate juvenile offenders.

-The Massachusetts Juvenile Court has 40 locations employing 41 judges, and there are 11 divisions to the Juvenile Court system.
+MA Juvenile Court has 40 locations employing 41 judges, and there are 11 divisions to the Juvenile Court system.

 The Massachusetts Housing Court, led by Chief Justice Timothy F. Sullivan and Deputy Court Administrator Benjamin O. Adeyinka, resolves cases involving housing issues such as eviction, small claims, personal injury, property damage, breach of contract, discrimination and other housing-related matters.
 Code enforcement and local zoning board issues also fall under this court's jurisdiction.
 MA Housing Court has 15 judges that cover the fourteen counties of the Commonwealth.
 There are six divisions of this court, and they are Central, Eastern, Metro South, Northeast, Southeast, and Western.